Skip to main content

 Permissions

 You might need administrative privileges.
-Use sudo on Linux/macOS, or run your terminal as Administrator on Windows.
+Use sudo on Linux/macOS when required, or run PowerShell as Administrator on Windows.

 Accessing the Interface